johnfernow/personal-website/README.md

 `{{site.url}}/index.html`, but shouldn't be necessary with a custom URL.

 ## Contributing
-All external links that open in new tabs MUST include rel="noopener noreferrer" for [security reasons](https://developers.google.com/web/tools/lighthouse/audits/noopener).
+All external links that open in new tabs MUST include rel="noopener" for [security reasons](https://developers.google.com/web/tools/lighthouse/audits/noopener).